lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`annualBalanceIncreaseBPLimit`** — new value of the `LimitsList.annualBalanceIncreaseBPLimit`

-Emits whenever the value of the `LimitsList.annualBalanceIncreaseBPLimit` value is changed.

 ### SimulatedShareRateDeviationBPLimitSet()

+Emits whenever the value of the `LimitsList.simulatedShareRateDeviationBPLimit` value is changed.

 ```solidity
 event SimulatedShareRateDeviationBPLimitSet(uint256 simulatedShareRateDeviationBPLimit);